Ramgavar: 1885–1921: Armenakan Party

-The Armenakan Party was established in Van by Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian in 1885 as an underground organization against the ruling system.
+The Armenakan Party was established in Van by Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian in 1885 as an underground organisation against the ruling system.
 It was classified as a party based on the fact that it developed a platform, a central body, and an official publication.

-The founders of the Armenakan party, Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian kept in touch with the leaders, and published a journal of political and social enlightenment, "Armenia".
+The founders of the Armenakan party, Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian, kept in touch with the leaders and published a journal of political and social enlightenment, "Armenia".
 Portukalian is also cited as the father of the Armenian Patriotic Society of Europe.

-After Mekertich Portukalian, the Armenians of Van continued to develop the political principles behind Armenian nationalism, in secrecy.
+After Portukalian, the Armenians of Van continued to develop the political principles behind Armenian nationalism, in secrecy.
 The party's main misconception was that enemies of the Ottoman Empire would intervene and rescue the Armenian people throughout the period 1885–1918.

 With the turn of the century, Armenakans had cells outside Van, in other towns in the province, as well as in Trabzon and Istanbul.
 The military structure was developed in Russian Transcaucasia, in Persia, and in the United States.
 Military activities in the Ottoman Empire included Bashkaleh Resistance in May 1889, Defense of Van in June 1896 and the Siege of Van from April 19 to May 6, 1915.